Explains why decode-heavy LLM serving is often memory-bound and how KV-cache design, batching, PagedAttention, and speculative decoding improve scale.

 3extra draft passes paid: 4

 4Speedup requires cheap drafting and high acceptance.Inference performance isn't just about algorithms.
-Modern GPUs and specialized accelerators provide hardware-level features that fundamentally change the efficiency equation.
+Modern GPUs and specialized accelerators provide hardware-level features that change the efficiency equation.

 Many serving stacks still use BF16/FP16 as a baseline, but lower-precision modes are increasingly common because they cut model-weight bandwidth and, in some systems, shrink the KV footprint enough to raise concurrency.[11][12][13]